-The third surprise is a fairly new addition to The Old Bank Of England’s outdoor space.
-Because we’re in London and it’s an entirely normal thing to do, the good team behind the pub had a vintage double-decker Routemaster bus lowered into its suntrap garden, surely giving some pedestrians walking below a bit of anxiety.
+Fiction buffs will appreciate the fact that it’s nestled between the barber shop owned by Sweeney Todd and the pie shop owned by Mrs Lovett.
+Another great addition to The Old Bank Of England’s is its outdoor space.
+And so because we’re in London and in true London style – the good team behind the pub had a vintage double-decker Routemaster bus lowered into its suntrap garden, surely giving some pedestrians walking below a bit of anxiety.

 Once it settled in, they turned the bus into a makeshift bar, serving drinks on the bottom floor and making room for guests on the top-deck seats.
 For those who find they spend enough time on London buses, a cosy seating area is set up right outside, granting a quintessentially British and highly Instagrammable view.

 Come to The Old Bank Of England for a steak, a burger, some small plates, or try something from their gluten free menu.
 Their drinks list won’t leave you disappointed either, with everything from cocktails to wines and beers on tap.
-It’s a lovely place to kick back in a vintage bus (without the stress of commuting), have a drink in the sun, or enjoy a meal in the stunning building.
+It’s a lovely place to kick back in a vintage bus (without the stress of commuting), have a drink in the sun (in the summer of course), or enjoy a meal indoors in the cozy building.

 Find more info on their website.
 Opening times are Monday – Saturday, 12pm – 23pm.
 194 Fleet Street, EC4A 2LT, nearest tube station is Temple.